top of page

 How Emotionality Made Me an Anti-Villain - My Anti-Villainous Ethics

 (2023 Note: Please mind the date this article was published in.
-Much have changed.
+Much has changed.
 And I became even more anti-villainous).

 Darth Vader is an example of an evil character who also follows a moral code of his own, and despite his evil-ness, shows mercy to his son, Luke Skywalker, by killing off his Sith master, Emperor Palpatine.
 As such, Darth Vader is not pure-evil, and no anti-villain can be pure evil.
 Ironically, the Sith philosophy allowed him to become strong enough to defeat his malevolent master.